-"I always wanted to endow some sort of an institution, and I am going to begin with this," said Mr. Laurie, sitting down on a stool at Mrs. Jo's feet.
+"I always wanted to endow some sort of an institu-

+tion, and I am going to begin with this," said Mr Laurie, sitting down on a stool at Mrs. Jo's feet.

 "You have endowed one already.
-What do you call this?" and Mrs. Jo pointed to the happy-faced lads, who had camped upon the floor about him.
+What do you call this?" and Mrs. Jo pointed to the happy-faced lads, who had camped upon the floor about them.